Blogs

 avatar

-Frugality is a quality that enables us to represent Jesus in the world today.
+Calmness is a character quality that enables us to represent Jesus in the world today.

 John Shirk